EolnMsuk/SkipCord-2/README.md

 ## Moderation Commands (allowed users only)
 - **!purge [count]**
-  Purges a specified number of messages from the channel (default is 5 if not specified).
+  Purges a specified number of messages from the GC (default is 5).

 - **!whois**
   Lists the names of current Discord members who are timed out.